romajs/cli_todo/README.md

 ## Use it
 #### Create your fist todo
-If you dont use the -nt argument, your todo item will be saved at the *default* notebook.
+If you dont use the -nt argument, your todo item will be saved in the *default* notebook.
 ```bash
 todo new -t my first todo item
 ```